-The Department of Energy (DOE) and National Science Foundation (NSF) very much appreciate NSAC's previous assessments as described in reports transmitted to the agencies on May 8, 2014, and July 10, 2015.
+The Department of Energy (DOE) and National Science Foundation (NSF) very much appreciate NSAC's three previous assessments as described in reports transmitted to the agencies on May 8, 2014, July 10, 2015 and November 6, 2016.

-Subsequently, we request that NSAC reconvene the Subcommittee to provide a third annual assessment addressing the following charge elements:
+Subsequently, we request that NSAC reconvene the Subcommittee to provide a fourth annual assessment addressing the following charge elements:

 - What is the current status of implementing the goals of the NNSA-MMM Mo-99 Program?
-What progress has been made since the 2nd NSAC assessment? - Is the strategy for continuing to implement the NNSA goals complete and feasible, within an international context? - Are risks identified in implementing those goals being appropriately managed? - Has the NNSA-MMM Program addressed concerns and/or recommendations articulated in the 2015 NSAC assessment of the Mo-99 Program appropriately and adequately?
+What progress has been made since the 2016 NSAC assessment? - Is the strategy for continuing to implement the NNSA goals complete and feasible, within an international context? - Are the risks identified in implementing those goals being appropriately managed?

-• What steps should be taken to further improve NNSA program effectiveness in establishing a domestic supply of Mo-99?
+- Has the NNSA-MMM Program addressed concerns and/or recommendations articulated in the 2016 NSAC assessment of the Mo-99 Program appropriately and adequately? - What steps should be taken to further improve NNSA program effectiveness in establishing a domestic supply of Mo-99?

-It is requested that this assessment be submitted by October 31, 2016.
+It is requested that this assessment be submitted by January 31, 2018.